 What is a Humanist Celebrant?

-A Humanist Celebrant is someone who has trained with the Humanist Association.
+A Humanist Celebrant is someone who has trained with the Humanists UK.
 They will have completed a specific learning programme that is tailored to reflect the beliefs of Humanism and, in theory, they will create and conduct their ceremonies according to those standards and beliefs.

 It is common however for all Celebrants to be referred to as ‘Humanist’, likely because when Celebrants first appeared in the mainstream they were the most well-known organisation to train and advertise an alternative to a religious ceremony.

 Humanists are non-religious folks who, in the organisation’s own words: